How to roll over your 401(k) to IRA

 • IRA rollovers can be direct or indirect; it’s important to stay within the rules for both, as you could incur penalties that could reduce your retirement income.

-• A financial advisor can help you confidently plan for retirement and ensure you’re on track to meet your future goals.
+• Unbiased can match you with a financial advisor who can help you plan for retirement, manage your 401(k) rollover, and ensure you’re on track to meet your future goals.

 If you miss the 60-day deadline, the IRS may view this as an early withdrawal, and you will have to pay tax and a 10% early withdrawal penalty.

-How to transfer 401(k) to an IRA
+How to rollover your 401(k) to an IRA

 1. Choose your rollover destination